Planning is key to productivity

 How Logistics Works on a Construction Site

 Logistics is about the movement of materials and equipment from where they originate to where the workforce needs them.
 This material and equipment need to arrive on time and undamaged.
 A simple illustration of logistics for construction sites is moving precast concrete from the plant it is made into the site.
 Also, when delivered, a crane will be needed to hoist the precast panels into position.
-So, a material is the precast panels, equipment is a hoisting crane, and there is the crew that will use them.
+So, the material is the precast panels, the equipment is a hoisting crane, and there is the crew that will use them.
 Getting all three components to the same place, at the same time, is what logistics does.

 Logistics has a significant impact on profitability too.
 If the crane isn’t on site when it is supposed to be, installation crews for the precast panels are idle.
 They are getting their hourly wages even though the lack of a crane prohibits them from working.
 This kind of snafu is unprofitable.

 Moreover, when it comes to construction, a delay in one aspect of the job can have far-reaching effects on job completion.
-If panels are late for installation, the crews that follow – electricians, plumbers, drywall erectors and other trades may also be delayed.
+If panels are late for installation, the crews that follow – electricians, plumbers, drywall erectors, and other trades may also be delayed.